santingh/coding-interview/Sliding-Window/Readme.md

 Any time you need the best candidate at the window’s front, and adding/removing preserves a single-direction order

-### Exactly K of Something
-Use exactlyK = atMost(K) – atMost(K–1).

-e.g. “Exactly K distinct chars,” “Exactly K odds.”

-Since this is non cummulative or its monotonic, so use sliding window.

 ### Min‑Window Substring
 Find the smallest window containing all required chars.